Julian calendar: Motivation

-Context of the reform
+Context of the Julian reform

 Although the approximation of 365 1/4 days for the tropical year had been known for a long time, ancient solar calendars had used less precise periods, resulting in gradual misalignment of the calendar with the seasons.

 The octaeteris, a cycle of eight lunar years popularised by Cleostratus (and also commonly attributed to Eudoxus) which was used in some early Greek calendars, notably in Athens, is 1.53 days longer than eight mean Julian years.
 The length of nineteen years in the cycle of Meton was 6,940 days, six hours longer than the mean Julian year.
 The mean Julian year was the basis of the 76-year cycle devised by Callippus (a student under Eudoxus) to improve the Metonic cycle.

-In Persia (Iran) after the reform in the Persian calendar by introduction of the Persian Zoroastrian (i. e.
-Young Avestan) calendar in 503 BC and afterwards, the first day of the year (1 Farvardin=Nowruz) slipped against the vernal equinox at the rate of approximately one day every four years.
+In Persia (Iran) after the reform in the old Persian calendar by introduction of the Persian Zoroastrian (i. e.
+Young Avestan) calendar in 503 BC and afterwards, the first day of the year (1 Farvardin, Nowruz) slipped against the vernal equinox at the rate of approximately one day every four years.
+(Note: A subsequent reform corrected this error.)

 Likewise in the Egyptian calendar, a fixed year of 365 days was in use, drifting by one day against the sun in four years.
 An unsuccessful attempt to add an extra day every fourth year was made in 238 BC (Decree of Canopus).
 Caesar probably experienced this "wandering" or "vague" calendar in that country.
-He landed in the Nile delta in October 48 BC and soon became embroiled in the Ptolemaic dynastic war, especially after Cleopatra managed to be "introduced" to him in Alexandria.
+He landed in the Nile Delta in October 48 BC and soon became embroiled in the Ptolemaic dynastic war, especially after Cleopatra managed to be "introduced" to him in Alexandria.

 Caesar imposed a peace, and a banquet was held to celebrate the event.
 Lucan depicted Caesar talking to a wise man called Acoreus during the feast, stating his intention to create a calendar more perfect than that of Eudoxus (Eudoxus was popularly credited with having determined the length of the year to be 365 1/4 days).
 But the war soon resumed and Caesar was attacked by the Egyptian army for several months until he achieved victory.
 He then enjoyed a long cruise on the Nile with Cleopatra before leaving the country in June 47 BC.

 Caesar returned to Rome in 46 BC and, according to Plutarch, called in the best philosophers and mathematicians of his time to solve the problem of the calendar.
 Pliny says that Caesar was aided in his reform by the astronomer Sosigenes of Alexandria who is generally considered the principal designer of the reform.
 Sosigenes may also have been the author of the astronomical almanac published by Caesar to facilitate the reform.
 Eventually, it was decided to establish a calendar that would be a combination between the old Roman months, the fixed length of the Egyptian calendar, and the 365 1/4 days of Greek astronomy.
 According to Macrobius, Caesar was assisted in this by a certain Marcus Flavius.